LaMonte Wade Jr Player Props: Giants vs. Rangers

 LaMonte Wade Jr At The Plate

-- Wade leads San Francisco with an OBP of .393 this season while batting .266 with 64 walks and 49 runs scored.

-- Among the qualified hitters, he ranks 55th in batting average, while his on-base percentage ranks seventh and he is 90th in slugging.
+- Among the qualifying batters in MLB play, he ranks 54th in batting average, seventh in on-base percentage, and 86th in slugging.

-- Wade has driven home a run in 23 games this season (23.5%), including more than one RBI in 6.1% of his games and producing three or more of his team's runs on two occasions..
+- Wade has had at least one RBI in 23.5% of his games this season (23 of 98), with two or more RBI six times (6.1%).
+He has also been responsible for three or more of his team's runs in two contests.

-- He has scored a run in 41 games this season, with multiple runs six times.
+- He has scored in 41 of 98 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.